 The revitalization further celebrates this theme of synthesis by using the original stone quarry site of the house as the swimming pool.
 Impressive in size, functional in shape (a full regulation size for the serious lap swimmer), the pool is part of the family fun area and a great place to hang out.
 The design shares the architectural language of the house, with iron ties for the masses and a symbolic crack that starts in the village and is mirrored through out the ceiling, becoming guides for a backstroke swimmer and ending at both ends of the pool at the point for the flip turn.

 By the front entrance, behind rock columns and archest that frame the front door, you'll find a magnificent mosaic, on the landing.
 The culturally imbibed mosaic has a number of panels, each depicting the architecture of a city from the Holy Land.
 It is a reproduction of the mosaic floor of the oldest church in Christendom; that of Mont Nebo in present-day Jordan.
 This spot on earth is of overwhelming power, overlooking Jericho, the Jordan river, Jerusalem, Bethlehem, Herrod’s Castle, the baptism Site of Christ and the promised land beyond.
-This was Amin’s favourite spot for several reasons: its beauty, history and, most significantly, due to his active involvement in the restoration of the floor, along with the Vatican.
+This was Amin’s favorite spot for several reasons: its beauty, history and, most significantly, due to his active involvement in the restoration of the floor, along with the Vatican.

 This was primarily achieved by the establishment of a school devoted to traditional mosaic materials and designs that encouraged and guided artisans as they restored the floor from designs found at invaluable archaeological sites.
 The school produced the reproduction to fit the entrance area as a gift to bless the hom, receiving guests and reflecting the architecture of this house through the windows of eight different architectures of the Holy Land.